kghariprasad-git/Angular-WebComponent/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-custom compont is created . named as 'info-box' .
-If you wnat reuse the component run below command inside the "angular-web-component" folder
+custom component  is created . named as 'info-box' .
+If you want reuse the component run below command inside the "angular-web-component" folder
 "npm run-script build"

-It will create a js file under example/info-box.js page and now we are able to reuse the component.
+It will create a is file under example/info-box.js page and now we are able to reuse the component.

+please find "((example/index.html)	"External application using custom Web Component" )folder to see/test how custom element  is included in external application.